 How to apply for work-study aid

 Selecting the work-study option only means that you will be considered for this form of aid.
 It does not guarantee that you will receive it as part of your financial aid award.
-However, you can decide whether or not to accept work-study aid if you do receive this kind of award.
+Also, you are not obligated to accept any work-study aid that you receive.

 You can expect to receive the results of your financial aid award application within a couple of months of submitting the FAFSA.
 The award will list the amounts of federal grants, loans and work-study for which you are eligible based on your financial need.

 Once it has been determined that you are eligible for work-study, you are not guaranteed a work-study job on campus.
 Rather, you will still be responsible for finding an appropriate work-study job.

 Often this means submitting an application and interviewing for available positions.
 While this may sound daunting, it is excellent practice for applying for full-time jobs upon graduation.